 Have you heard?
-Canada is the place to be in 2017.
-From Lonely Planet to the New York Times, the Great White North is Number Uno this year.
-This is due in part to the celebration of its 150th birthday year, and an enticing weaker Canadian dollar.
+Canada is the place to be in the 21st century.
+From Lonely Planet to the New York Times, spending time in the Great White North is the thing to do for active, adventure travellers.
+The enticements of a weaker Canadian dollar certainly help.
 It’s as if the entire country is on sale.

 Discovery Pass Details

+First of all, you need to get a Discovery Pass.
 The pass can be shipped to your address for free, or you can pick one up at a park entrance.
 It covers unlimited entry to National Parks, Historic Sites and Marine Conservation areas operated by Parks Canada.
-The pass is valid from Jan.
-1 to Dec.
-31, 2017.
+The Discovery Pass is valid for 12 months from the date of purchase.
 Extras that may carry a separate fee, such as camping, tours or parking, are not included in the Pass.

 Gros Morne National Park, Newfoundland